Business conservation tips

-The first thing we recommend is carrying out a water audit on your business.
-This will show where the major water use is coming from and where savings can be made.
+The first thing we suggest is that you carry out a water audit on your business.
+This will show where the major water use is coming from and where you can make savings.
 You can do the audit yourself or use an external specialist.
-Below are some simple measures you can use to start an audit for your business.
+Below are some simple things you can do to start an audit.

 Use water efficient equipment

-There are cheaper alternatives too.
-Retrofit a dual flush system into older toilets, invest in toilet cistern bags, or use shower timers.
+There are cheaper options too.
+Retrofit a dual flush system into older toilets, invest in toilet cistern bags or use shower timers.